Sponsorship

 Read our blog about how we produce The Music and Visuals at Lumonics Immersed.

-Your sponsorship/contribution will help fund the field trips, especially for Title 1 Schools in Denver Metro where finances and school budgets are a barrier.
-The funding would go toward covering the expenses in preparing for and presenting the field trips.
-We charge $250.00 for the field trip, and $150 to no charge for schools and organizations that do not have the funds.
+Your sponsorship/contribution will help fund the field trip program, especially for the Title 1 Schools in Denver Metro where finances and school budgets are a barrier to attending.
+The funding would go toward covering the expenses in preparing and presenting the field trips.
+We have a sliding scale from $250.00 to $150.00 or no charge for schools and organizations.
 Even $250 does not cover our costs.
 You can also sponsor a student to attend the 1-day class at the Lumonics School of Light Art.

 Lumonics Light & Sound Gallery